 Top 20 Rules For Life

-After reading Jordan B Peterson’s 12 rules for life, I got to thinking…what would be my rules for life at this point?
-I am sure they’d change as I grow and evolve as a person.
+After reading Jordan B Peterson’s 12 rules for life, I started thinking…what would be my rules for life at this point?
+I am sure they’d change as I grow and evolve as a person…right?

 What do you all think?
 Do you have rules for life that you follow?
 Or is it as simple as “Rule #1 – There are no rules”?